 As with any standardized exam, you should follow a few simple tips and techniques to give you a better shot at passing the NCLEX-PN exam.

 By understanding the format of the NCLEX-PN exam, you’ll know what to expect and feel more comfortable come testing day.
 You already know that the more questions you answer correctly, the more challenging they will become.
-You also know that the total number of questions ranges between 85 and 205.

 Tip #5: Be Ready for Exam Day

 You didn’t get this far into your nursing career to not understand how to perform well on tests.
 This exam isn’t any different; it just means so much more.
 The night before your test stay in, and get to bed early.
 In the morning, eat something for breakfast.
 You don’t want to run out of gas halfway through your potential five hours.

 For your convenience the NCSBN offers several NCLEX-PN tips for exam day:

 When you arrive for your NCLEX, you’ll need an acceptable form of ID.
 You no longer need to bring a paper copy of the Authorization to Test (ATT) for admittance to the NCLEX.
 For further details, please visit Authorization to Test.